 Large fish of any species accumulate more environmental toxins in their fatty tissues than small ones do, whether they’re freshwater fish caught locally or ocean fish you buy at the market.
 Children and young adults shouldn’t depend on fish alone for their protein, and eating smaller fish presents less long-term health risk.
 I’m officially old enough now that the government says I can eat any fish I want to eat and it won’t matter, because my fate is already determined, so I’ll have a good time this year following the advice of someone who scoffed at preconceptions nearly a hundred years ago.
 Last year I shocked the local pharmacy by asking for Campden tablets (they showed me a box of syringes instead, for some reason) and this year I may ask them for water glass, just for fun.

-Every Step in Canning — The Cold-Pack Method is available for free from the Amazon Classic Kindle library at Amazon.com.
+Every Step in Canning — The Cold-Pack Method has sometimes been available for free from the Amazon Classic Kindle library at Amazon.com.
 You don’t need a Kindle to view the book, but you’ll need at least the free Kindle for PC application.

 Interesting Carp Information:

 Axcess News: Asian Carp Invasion — Can We Fish Our Way Out of the Problem? — http://axcessnews.com/index.php/articles/show/id/22245

 IN.gov: Aquatic Invasive Species — Common Carp — http://www.in.gov/dnr/files/COMMON_CARP.pdf